Open-Attestation/documentation-website/website/docs/docs-section/roadmap/create-custom-context.md

 During the [wrapping](/docs/developer-section/libraries/open-attestation-cli#wrapping-documents) process, the document itself as well as the fields inside `credentialSubject` would be validated and cross checked against the contexts defined in `@context`.

 :::note
-When there are additional items in `credentialSubject` but do not exist in what has already been defined in `@context`, an error would occur when trying to wrap the document.
+It is not necessary that everything in `@context` has to appear in `credentialSubject`.
+But when there are additional items in `credentialSubject` that do not exist in what has already been defined in `@context`, an error would occur when trying to wrap the document.
 :::

 ## Configuration File (Invoice)